Europa Lander: Power

 Once landed, the lander would operate for up to 22 days by using chemical battery power, rather than a radioisotope thermoelectric generator (RTG) or solar power.
 The 2019 concept proposes four batteries, which would provide three times the needed energy for safety margin during its ≈22-day surface operations.
 The baseline is 7 days to complete its surface mission, the additional 15 days are for contingencies.

 Regardless of the power source, one of the limiting factors for the lifetime of the mission would be enduring intense radiation; the surface of Europa is estimated to experience 540 rem per day, whereas a typical Earth surface dose is about 0.14 rem/year.
 It is estimated that the probe would receive a total ionizing dose of 2.3 Mrad over the 30 day mission.
 Radiation damaged the electronics of the Galileo orbiter during its mission.

 Launch and trajectory

-The launcher would be the Space Launch System (SLS), with a suggested launch between 2025-2030.
+The launcher would have been the Space Launch System (SLS), with a suggested launch between 2025-2030.
 The SLS is proposed given the spacecraft's mass of 16.6 metric tons, including the solid propellant to place the spacecraft into orbit around Jupiter, and the sky crane landing system.
 One calculated trajectory would see a launch aboard SLS in 2025, Earth gravity assist in 2027, and Jupiter/Europa arrival in 2030.
 It would spend some time orbiting around Jupiter over the next year to maneuver for its landing on Europa.
 The landing would be performed two years after orbit insertion around Jupiter.